camalalek/Slot-Machine-Java/README.md

 # Slot-Machine-Java
-Cool looking slot machine application developed with Java OOP
+Slot machine application with GUI developed with Java (OOP)